New…

 through-pipes – the last fling of the traditional fleet.

-Profusely illustrated, and including
+Profusely illustrated, and including details of the

 Softback: 96 pages with 175 photographs